Mr. Lee Grant: C'mon

 A new single "Movin' Away" in December 1967 stalled at the number two position.
 Then with a failure for the next – "Ave Maria" – not even making the charts, he was rescued by the follow-up single "Why Or Where Or When", which had him back at number one in March 1968, just as Mr. Lee Grant was preparing to leave for Britain.

 London

-On 3 March 1968, Mr. Lee Grant, the biggest male star since Johnny Devlin, flew out of Auckland bound for London.
+On 3 March 1968, Mr. Lee Grant, New Zealand’s biggest male star since Johnny Devlin, flew out of Auckland bound for London.
 In his absence, he scored two more Top 10 hits in New Zealand.
 In June 1968 "Rivers Run Dry" reached number 5 and "Bless You" reached number 6 in August.

 Being away from his Australian fans, Mr. Lee Grant's popularity soon plummeted, and his record sales came to a halt.
 He did release some singles in England, however, as Lee Grant, but none of them were successful.